jimbo51235/TomatoHorizontalBottomMenu/README.md

 ![](Screenshots/Screenshot_003.jpg)

-7. In each view controller to which the app is directed to, change the class to BasicViewController.
+7. In each view controller to which the app is directed to, change the class to BaseViewController.
 In its **viewDidLoad** method, call setup(index: number), where 'number' is an Int type value of a menu model from No. 4.

 <h2>Variables</h2>